asteroid-lang/asteroid/Asteroid User Guide.md

   end

-let fido = Dog("Fido").
+let fido = Dog "Fido".
-fido @add_trick("play dead").
+fido @add_trick "play dead".
-fido @add_trick("fetch").
+fido @add_trick "fetch".

-let buddy = Dog("Buddy").
+let buddy = Dog "Buddy".
-buddy @add_trick("sit stay").
+buddy @add_trick "sit stay".
-buddy @add_trick("roll over").
+buddy @add_trick "roll over".

--- print out all the dogs that know how to fetch using -- structural, conditional, and regular expression pattern matching for (Dog(name,tricks) %if tostring(tricks) is ".*fetch.*") in [fido,buddy] do
+-- print out all the dogs that know how to fetch for (Dog(name,tricks) %if tostring(tricks) is ".*fetch.*") in [fido,buddy] do
     println (name+" knows how to fetch"). end
 ```
 After declaring the structure we instantiate two dogs, Fido and Buddy, and add
 tricks to their respective trick repertiores.
 The last couple of lines
-of the program consist of a `for` looping over the of our dogs.
+of the program consist of a `for` loop over a list of our dogs.
 The `for` loop is interesting
 because here we use structural, conditional, and regular expression pattern
 matching in order to only select the dogs that know how to do `fetch` from
-a list of dogs.
+the list of dogs.
 The pattern is,
 ```
 Dog(name,tricks) %if tostring(tricks) is ".*fetch.*"
 ```
 The structural part of the pattern is `Dog(name,tricks)` which simply matches
 any dog instance on the list.
 However, that match is only successful if
-the conditional part of the pattern holds expressed with,
+the conditional part of the pattern holds,
 ```
 %if tostring(tricks) is ".*fetch.*"
 ```